-The tunnels led us to a lower chamber, and we found a group of Egyptian workers preparing to open the newly discovered burial vault.
+The tunnels led to a lower chamber.
+We found a group of Egyptian workers preparing to open the newly discovered burial vault.
 The ancient gypsum mortar had been chipped away from a thick slab of limestone that sealed the entry, and the four men used poles and pry bars to gradually inch it away from the opening.
 They were speaking in Arabic, and none of us beyond Farquhar could understand a word of what they were saying.

-When they had moved the stone far enough to get behind it, they all put their shoulders into it, and on the count of three, “wahid, itnan, talata,” managed to topple it over.
+When they had moved the stone far enough to get behind it, they all put their shoulders into it, and on the count of three, (“wahid, itnan, talata,” in Arabic,) they managed to topple it over.

-The burial vault was open now.
+The burial vault was open.
 The four workers backed away from the chamber, looking towards the dark void with apprehension.
 The leader said a few words to Farquhar, and the group rapidly departed, heading back up the tunnel towards the surface.

 “Evil spirits,” said Farquhar.

 “The Egyptians took off so fast because they’re afraid they may have disturbed supernatural entities.
 They think evil spirits guard these burial tombs.”